gruntjs/grunt-contrib-jshint/docs/jshint-options.md

 A map of global variables, with keys as names and a boolean value to determine if they are assignable.
 This is not a standard JSHint option, but is passed into the `JSHINT` function as its third argument.
 See the [JSHint documentation][] for more information.

 ## jshintrc
-Type: `String`
+Type: `String` or `true`
 Default value: `null`

+If set to `true`, no config will be sent to jshint and jshint will search for `.jshintrc` files relative to the flies being linted.

-If this filename is specified, options and globals defined therein will be used.
+If a filename is specified, options and globals defined therein will be used.
 The `jshintrc` file must be valid JSON and looks something like this:

 ```json
 {